davidpsharp/baby/docs/intro-to-programming-the-baby.md

 If you do already have programming knowledge, you will find that the main ‘Reference Manual’ contains extra technical detail and programming tips – (see http://www.digital60.org/rebuild/50th/competition/ssemref.html).

-For others, this guide will serve as a primer, so that you can later refer to the detailed Reference Manual.
+For others, this guide will serve as a primer, so that you can later refer to the more detailed Reference Manual.

 ## Setting the scene